 Pride and anxiety are two normal human emotions, and when these are in balance, cause us to share honestly and openly for those we care for.

 Last night when I watched the news, I realised again that I watch with different eyes, looking for different information.
-Pride and anxiety though in balance because I know I don’t walk this path alone.
+Pride and anxiety are in balance though because I know I don’t walk this path alone.